Overview

 1 = first stable point release on top of 7.0

-(Earlier candidates carried -rc7-alfred while we tracked Torvalds' release candidates; we cut over to 7.0.1 stable for GA.)
+(Earlier candidates carried -rc7-alfred while we tracked Torvalds' release candidates; we cut over to 7.0.1 stable, then upgraded to 7.0.12 for GA.)

 Compiled from the official git.kernel.org/torvalds/linux source tree with Debian Trixie's production config as the base, adapted via make olddefconfig.
 Custom LOCALVERSION tag.
 Built on 8-core EU build server.